gravitational/teleport/rfd/0169-app-mfa-sessions.md

 The TTL of app sessions created with `CreateAppSession` will default to the TTL of the user's current certificates.
 This is the existing behaviour.

-Note: this flow will be used by WebUI clients connecting to an Application.
-This also includes Teleport Connect which uses deep links to open Applications in the WebUI.

 #### `rpc GenerateUserCerts`

-Currently, `rpc CreateAppSession` is used by the `tsh` and Teleport Connect clients to create an App Session, retrieve it's session ID, and request local app certs linked to the session ID.
-In order to mark both the App Session cert and the local app cert as MFA verified, the user would need to perform two MFA checks.
+Currently, `rpc CreateAppSession` is used by direct clients to create an App Session, retrieve it's session ID, and request local app certs linked to the session ID.
+In order for direct clients to mark both the App Session cert and local app cert as MFA verified, the user would need to perform two MFA checks and two roundtrips.

-This extra round trip and MFA verification should be avoided by allowing clients to call `rpc GenerateUserCerts` to generate both the local app cert and App Session with a single MFA response.
-The client only needs the local app cert.
+This should be avoided by allowing clients to call `rpc GenerateUserCerts` to generate both the local app cert and App Session with a single MFA response.
+The client only needs the local app cert after all.

 The TTL of both the local app cert and the App Session cert will be set to 1 minute by default.
 However, the client can set `UserCertsRequest.Requester` to